CMPUT404-W2020/CMPUT404-project-socialdistribution/README.md

 ### Curate your Content

 On ***Your Feed*** you see content from the authors that you follow.
-All of your posts, regardless of their privacy settings, will also be visiblie to you on your feed.
+All of your posts, regardless of their privacy settings, will also be visible to you on your feed.

-With our ***Github Compatibility*** your github activity feed can show on your Squawk feed.
-Enable this option by adding your Github id to your profile.
+With our ***Github compatibility*** see your github activity feed on your Squawk feed.
+Enable this option by adding your Github ID to your Squawk profile.

 ### Find New Content

-Check out the ***Explore*** page to see all public posts on local and remote servers.
-This is a great way to find new authors to follow and to gain popularity with your public posts.
+Check out the ***Explore*** page to see all public posts from local and remote servers.
+This is a great way to find new authors to follow and to gain popularity through your public posts.

 When you'd like to follow or unfollow an author, look them up on the ***Search*** page to change your current relationship.

 You will be notified on the ***Notifications*** page when another author follows you.
 You can choose to follow them back and become friends, or dismiss the notification.
-Here you can also see a list of users you are following or are friends with.
+Here you can also see a list of users you are following or are ***friends*** with.

 ### Own your Content

-Choose how you display yourself to others by editing information in on the ***Your Account*** page.
+Choose how you display yourself to others by editing the information on your ***Account*** page.

 Every post you create has several ***privacy*** options to choose from.
 If you set your post to ***public***, then it will show on the explore page of all other users directly or indirectly connected to the Squawk server.
-Alternatively, you can restrict your post to the personal feeds of your ***friends***, ***friends of friends***, ***server only***, or a select group of users with ***private***.
+Alternatively, you can restrict your post to the personal feeds of your ***friends***, ***friends of friends***, ***server only***, or a spectific group of users with ***private*** posts.
 For added privacy, select ***unlisted*** and your post will only be visible to the aforementioned audience if you provide them with the direct link.
+If you change your mind later, you can easily edit your own posts and change the privacy setting.

 ## Admin Access